 This tool measures your brand’s social media activity and engagement to compare them to see how your competitors are performing in similar domains.

 Performance Monitoring and Analytics

-Qualaroo previously known as KISSinsights is a tool to interact with your visitors and get the insights first hand from your customers.
-Qualaroo offers the answers as to why your visitors are behaving certain fashion on your website.
+Qualaroo previously known as KISSinsights is a tool to interact with your visitors and get insights first hand from your customers.
+Qualaroo offers the answers as to why your visitors are behaving in a certain fashion on your website.